lucytang2017us/f5-ansible-1/README.md

 Note:
 - With clustered devices, including one device in the "bigip" group as target device of the playbook, the configurations could be auto/manual synced to the other devices.
 - DO NOT make manual modifications to the applications and components created by AS3 declarations.
-Further modification should via AS3 "patch" procedure.
+Further modification should be just via AS3 "patch" procedure.
+- In case using Infoblox playboo to allocate virtual server ips, upload the /files/infoblox.py Ansible module file onto the Ansible Controller/Tower box, under the Ansible modules folder.
+The actual path TBD, based on the Ansible installation.

 HTTPs Application Onboard
 ---------